A person with bipolar disorder will experience changes in mood, energy, and activity levels that can make day-to-day living difficult.

 In severe cases, the individual may think about ending their life, and they may act on those thoughts.

-They may believe during a “high” that they are famous, or have high-ranking social connections, or that they have special powers.
-During a depressive episode, they may believe they have committed a crime or that they are ruined and penniless.
+During a depressive or “low” episode, they may believe they have committed a crime or are ruined and penniless.

 It is possible to manage all these symptoms with appropriate treatment.

 A person may receive a diagnosis of one of three broad types of bipolar disorder.
 According to NAMI, symptoms occur on a spectrum, and the distinction between the types is not always clear-cut.

 - The individual must have experienced at least one manic episode.